With a Little Help from My Friends: The Power of Peer Tutoring

 Brenda Kostyk (far left) is the manager of the peer tutors, who employ a coaching mindset with the students they work with.

 Once they’re hired, peer tutors keep busy, offering one-on-one appointments, walk-in hours, and group sessions.
-They provide assistance in five core courses: financial accounting, managerial accounting, principles of operations, principles of microeconomics, and technology operations management.
+They provide assistance in five core courses: financial accounting, managerial accounting, principles of finance, principles of microeconomics, and technology operations management.

 During the 2024-2025 academic year, approximately 1,000 appointments were scheduled with peer tutors.
 Last month alone, more than 250 appointments were scheduled.